KevinFernandesDev/ReaCS/README.md

 ✅ Enforces *only one field* to track

-✅ Centralized runtime watcher with debounce for performance
+✅ Centralized runtime watcher with debounce for performance (useful for UIControls like sliders so that super fast changes are not systematically triggered immediately)

 ✅ Clean declarative API for devs: no subscriptions, no events, cross-monobehavior referencing or data/method accesses